gpicavet/gpicavet.github.io/_posts/2016-09-06-welcome-to-jekyll.markdown

 bundle.js.map  861 kB       0  [emitted]  main
     + 173 hidden modules
 {% endhighlight %}
+Look at the size... don't worry it is a not optimized yet !
+The map file will map source lines from the generated bundle code to the original es2015 file !
+It will be downloaded by browser when you click in console.

-* Now you can see the result at http://localhost:8080
+* To see the result : http://localhost:8080

-* We are ready to start Portlet Part !
-We will use the standard java API.
-Actually I will not detail portlet definition as you can get a sample project here : https://github.com/exo-samples/docs-samples/tree/4.3.x/portlet/js/src/main/webapp
+* When you're ready to release, you can add the following part in webpack config in order to generate a lighter file (and to disable React dev mode):
+{% highlight javascript %}
+plugins: [
+  new webpack.DefinePlugin({
+    'process.env': {
+      'NODE_ENV': JSON.stringify('production')
+    }
+  })
+]
+{% endhighlight %}
+Note : you can still debug in original files as map file is also updated.

+# Portlet Integration

+OK we will now package the component in a Portlet.

+* To get started, you can pick resources in the sample available here : https://github.com/exo-samples/docs-samples/tree/4.3.x/portlet/js.
+It's a simple javax Portlet that forward to an index.jsp (the view of the portlet).

+* index.jsp will be very similar to index.html :
+{% highlight jsp %}
+{% endhighlight %}

+* But as it's an html fragment, you let exo load js and css.
+For that we have to declare the bundle.js and main.css in gatein-resources.xml as js modules.

-We have to declare the bundle in gatein-resources.xml Add an index.jsp that do the same thing as index.html And we now want to build the JS bundle with maven.
-A simple way is to call webpack in an exec plugin :
+* now the build part.
+When we build the portlet with maven, we also want webpack to build the JS.
+A simple way is to call webpack inside an exec plugin in the pom.xml:
+{% highlight shell %}
+mvn clean install
+{% endhighlight %}

+* To initialize the npm packages on a clean project with maven, simply define a profile "init" that will exec the command "npm install".
+Now you can do :
+{% highlight shell %}
+mvn clean install -Pinit
+{% endhighlight %}

+* To deploy on exo, simply copy the target/react-portlet.war in webapps dir.
+Note : you can use Docker to easily get and run the latest exo distribution :
+{% highlight shell %}
+docker run -p 8080:8080 --name=exo exoplatform/exo-community:latest
+{% endhighlight %}
+Then copy the war to the running container and wait for deployment :
+{% highlight shell %}
+docker cp /tmp/react-portlet.war exo:/opt/exo/current/webapps
+{% endhighlight %}

+* Log to exo and create a "test" site

+* Go to the site, edit page layout and add the portlet.
+You should see that result :

+# Going further :

+* When you have several portlet, you'll want to share React lib.
+Simply declare it as a module in a theme extension.
-* If you want to declare React and other libs as Exo Resources, how to tell webpack to exclude them from dist ? simply declare them as external library in config :
+Then you'll have to tell webpack to exclude React from dist and provided as JS module.
+Simply declare it as external library in config :
+{% highlight javascript %}
+external
+{
+    externals: {
+        "react": "react"
+    }
+}
+{% endhighlight %}

+* The stack can be expanded with unit-test lib.
+As an example, we were using Mocha to write tests, Phantomjs as a runtime platform and Istanbul as a coverage tool.